 CBG by itself won’t show up on a standard 12-panel drug test.

-However, if you’re using a full-spectrum CBG product, which contains small amounts of THC, you will fail a drug test because THC is target analyte on drug tests due to its presence in marijuana, which is federally illegal.
+However, if you’re using a full-spectrum CBG product, which contains small amounts of THC, you will fail a drug test.
+THC is a target analyte on drug tests due to its presence in cannabis, which is federally illegal.

 If you have to regularly undergo drug testing, ensure you buy a broad-spectrum or isolate CBG product, neither of which contain THC.